cchery2512/test1/README.md

 - Install Docker

-- Install PHP >=8.1

-- Install the symfony-cli

-- Run command: composer install
+## For run the application write this command in the console:

-- Run command: docker-compose up -d (for up the mysql and redis services)
+- docker-compose build && docker-compose up -d

-- For get the port numbers of the mysql and redis services you can put the command: docker-compose ps
+## Important: the port of the application is the 14000 => http://127.0.0.1:14000

-- Run command: symfony server:start

 ### CurrencyRatesCommand
 ## Description